bbrietzke/anisble/docs/index.md

 ## Setup
 Following [Ansible best practices](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html), the project is structured with an inventories folder that contains the list of hosts that you will want to talk to.
 There is a _work_ and a _home_ option that contains the names/ips and usernames of the host machines.
-Also included are the various _children_ which relates to the stacks that contain the roles that you will implement the software and configuration that will be installed.
+Also included are the various _children_ which relates to the groups that contain the roles that you will implement the software and configuration that will be installed.

 The bootable images should be saved in the boot directory.
 Make sure you updated the image names in the Makefile so the image creation commands work.